pietvo/org-roam-bibles/WEBA/00-README.md

 # World English Bible (WEB) - U.S. spelling

-Derived from the USFX version of the WEB, downloaded on Dec.
-8, 2020 from https://ebible.org/Scriptures/engwebp_usfx.zip.
+Derived from the USFX version of the WEB, downloaded on Oct.
+19, 2021 from https://ebible.org/Scriptures/engwebp_usfx.zip.

 1. Download engwebp_usfx.zip to the current directory